Skip to content

 Strong

-Maintained an open-source Next.js middleware library with 8.2K GitHub stars, processing 340 merged PRs from 85 community contributors, and adopted by 1,200+ production applications including 3 Fortune 500 companies.
+Maintained an open-source Next.js middleware library with 8.2K GitHub stars, merging 340 PRs from 85 community contributors and reaching adoption in 1,200+ production applications.

 Example 3